-A recent British study suggests that the causes of supporting limb laminitis are poorly understood and in need of further investigation.
+A British study suggests that the causes of supporting limb laminitis are poorly understood and in need of further investigation.

 Triggered by a variety of systemic or mechanical factors, laminitis is an extremely painful, and potentially devastating, inflammation of the sensitive laminae of the hoof.